 Suggestions exceeding 10 pages must have a table of contents and table of authorities, which do not count toward these page limitations.

 Oral Argument.
 Any request for oral argument must be clearly marked on the first page of either the motion or the suggestions.

+Proposed Orders.
+Any proposed orders should not be filed on ECF.
+Proposed orders can be emailed to the courtroom deputy.

+Temporary Restraining Orders.
+If a hearing is sought for an injunction or restraining order pursuant to Rule 65, the party should direct that request to the courtroom deputy.

 7.1 DISCLOSURE OF CORPORATION INTERESTS